-Holmberg (2005) considers and then rejects an alternative analysis that has been proposed by a number of authors for the consistent NSLs (Barbosa, 1995; Pollock, 1997; Alexiadou & Anagnostopoulou, 1998; Ordónez & Treviño, 1999; Manzini & Savoia, 2002; Platzack, 2004).
-Even though the particular implementations of this proposal vary, all of them have one key feature in common: the functional head bearing subject agreement has a nominal specification (a D-feature), interpretable/valued φ -features, probably also Case, to the effect that it has the status of a pronominal affix on V raised to T. A corollary of this hypothesis is that pre-verbal (non-quantified/non-focalized) subjects are Clitic Left Dislocated topics.
-Barbosa (1995), Alexiadou & Anagnostopoulou (1998), Ordónez & Treviño (1999), among others, discuss a number of differences between the consistent NSLs and the non-NSLs regarding pre-verbal subjects that follow naturally under this hypothesis and are otherwise rather mysterious.
+Holmberg (2005) considers and then rejects an alternative analysis that has been proposed by a number of authors for the consistent NSLs (Barbosa 1995, Pollock 1997, Alexiadou and Anagnostopoulou 1998, Ordónez and Treviño 1999, Manzini and Savoia 2002, Platzack 2004).
+Even though the particular implementations of this proposal vary, all of them have one key feature in common: the functional head bearing subject agreement has a nominal specification (a D-feature), interpretable/valued φ -features, probably also Case, to the effect that it has the status of a pronominal affix on V raised to T. A corollary of this hypothesis is that pre-verbal (non-quantified/non-focalized) subjects are Clitic Left Dislocated topics (i.e., topics doubled by clitic-Agr).
+Barbosa (1995), Alexiadou and Anagnostopoulou (1998), Ordónez and Treviño (1999), among others, discuss a number of differences between the consistent NSLs and the non-NSLs regarding pre-verbal subjects that follow naturally under this hypothesis and are otherwise rather mysterious.
 These concern scope interactions between overt pre-verbal subjects and quantifiers inside the clause, asymmetries between referential and non-referential quantified subjects regarding a number of syntactic phenomena, and restrictions on the interpretation of pronouns.

-In this context, Barbosa, Duarte & Kato (2005) argue that the differences between EP and BP regarding overt subject pronouns can be explained under the assumption that they are Clitic Left Dislocated topics in EP whereas in BP they are genuine subjects that raise (or may raise) to Spec-TP.
+In this context, Barbosa, Duarte, and Kato (2005) argue that the differences between EP and BP regarding overt subject pronouns can be explained under the assumption that they are Clitic Left Dislocated topics in EP whereas in BP they are genuine subjects that raise (or may raise) to Spec-TP.
 Viewed in this light, the Avoid Pronoun Principle (cf. (1)) simply reduces to preference for not merging an overt pronoun as a left-dislocated topic unless it is required to signal topic switch or for emphasis/empathy.
-Barbosa, Duarte & Kato (2005) examine BP against the same set of phenomena where asymmetries in the behavior of overt subjects can be detected between the consistent NSLs and the non-NSLs and observe that BP patterns with the non-NSLs rather than with EP, thus concluding that subjects in BP raise to Spec-TP .
+Barbosa, Duarte, and Kato (2005) examine BP against the same set of phenomena where asymmetries in the behavior of overt subjects can be detected between the consistent NSLs and the non-NSLs and observe that BP patterns with the non-NSLs rather than with EP, thus concluding that subjects in BP may raise to Spec-TP.
 Consequently, there is no effect of topic switch, i.e., no Avoid Pronoun effects.

 One additional consequence of this hypothesis as applied to the consistent NSLs is that the occurrence of 3rd person subject agreement will always entail an interpretation that excludes the speaker and the addressee regardless of whether the empty subject is anaphoric or not.
-In Distributed Morphology (Halle & Marantz, 1993), the person features 1, 2, 3, are decomposed into combinations of the more primitive features [±1], [±2], (Noyer, 1992), (Müller, 2005) so that the feature composition of 3rd person is [-1, -2].
-If this feature make-up is what gets interpreted, then the prediction is that 3rd person agreement in a consistent NSL will always entail exclusion of the speaker and the addressee.
+In Distributed Morphology (Halle and Marantz 1993), the person features 1, 2, 3, are decomposed into combinations of the more primitive features $[\pm 1]$, $[\pm 2]$, (Noyer 1992, Müller

+2005) so that the feature composition of 3rd person is [-1, -2].
+If this feature make-up is interpretable, then the prediction is that 3rd person agreement in a consistent NSL will always entail exclusion of the speaker and the addressee.
 This consequence is automatic under the interpretable Agr hypothesis and has no bearing on the question whether the subject is interpreted as definite or indefinite, which is a clear advantage over Holmberg's account.

-In sum, we conclude that the interpretable/pronominal Agr hypothesis is adequate for the consistent NSLs; partial pro-drop, on the other hand, is a different kind of phenomenon, not directly linked to the properties of agreement inflection.
-In effect, the languages that lack agreement morphology and yet license null subjects, such as Chinese, Japanese and Korean, all have plain generic null subjects with an interpretation equivalent to English 'one' (Holmberg, Nayudu & Sheehan,
+In sum, I conclude that the interpretable/pronominal Agr hypothesis is adequate for the consistent NSLs; partial pro-drop, on the other hand, is a different kind of phenomenon, not directly linked to the properties of agreement inflection.
+In effect, the languages that lack agreement morphology and yet license null subjects, such as Chinese, Japanese and Korean, all have plain generic null subjects with an interpretation equivalent to English 'one' (Holmberg, Nayudu, and Sheehan 2009):